kubeshop/nordictestingdays-2022/README.md

 You can use our temporary cluster instead - but you will still need to install kubectl and the Google Cloud CLI
 - Install kubectl from https://kubernetes.io/docs/tasks/tools/
 - Install Google Cloud CLI from https://cloud.google.com/sdk/docs/install
-- Download provided kubeconfig at ... to a local file
+- Download [provided kubeconfig](kubeconfig/ntd-kubeconfig) to a local file
 - Replace `PATHTOGOOGLECLOUDSDK` in the downloaded file with the path where you installed the gcloud SDK
 - Set a local KUBECONFIG env variable to point to the downloaded file
 - Test installation with same kubectl commands as above